jarallum92/jarallum92/README.md

 - 💬 Ask me about ... my journey from the UK to USA
 - 📫 How to reach me: ... via email
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I have me Bernie Sanders
+I have met Bernie Sanders
 - **HAVE FUN**
 - 😀😀